 Please refer to the Gender Dysphoria Treatment Medical Policy. https://www.uhcprovider.com/content/dam/provider/docs/public/policies/comm-medical-drug/gender-dysphoria-treatment.pdf

-On most floors of the law school there are specific single-stall facilities that are designated with signage as “all-gender” restrooms.
+On most floors of Fordham Law School there are specific single-stall facilities that are designated with signage as “all-gender” restrooms.
 Each of these restrooms are accessible for people with disabilities.
-We have 18 such restrooms in the building.
+Fordham Law School has 18 designated restrooms throughout the building, in addition all-gender restrooms located throughout the Lincoln Center campus.

 Clinic Seminar & Casework: Family Advocacy